-A: We receive many applications daily so we unfortunately are unable to contact each applicant, and the time it take to match an applicant with an animal can vary from days to months.
+A: You will immediately receive an automated email confirming your application was received to the email you provided.
+We receive many applications daily so we, unfortunately, are unable to contact each applicant, and the time it takes to match an applicant with an animal can vary from days to months.
 We do our best to match you with the type of animal you are looking for that will also fit into any restrictions from your lifestyle, work, or living situation.

 Q: I already submitted an application for a cat, do I need to submit a new one for a dog? (or vice versa)

 A: Yes; our cat and dog applications are different so you would need to submit a new one.
 You only need to submit a cat application once and a dog application once, but we would need one of each if you are looking to adopt both a cat and/or a dog.

 A: We only adopt out cats and dogs.
 We are not equipped to house any other types of animals.

 Q: What is the adoption fee?
 What goes into it?